kanatea/mountain-biking/README.md

 ## Overview
 This project aims to create a tool that catalogues, visualizes, and provides mountain bike trail information in Madeira to bikers by integrating spatial analytics and user insights and feedback within a database.

-*Group members:* Cameron Chalmers & Kana Tateishi
+**Group members:** Cameron Chalmers & Kana Tateishi

 **Key Features**
-- Interactive map: Clickable and adjustable map view.
+- **Interactive map:** Clickable and adjustable map view.
-- Quick and easy overview: Once clicked, a popup offers a quick overview of technical trail information, as well as user ratings and any recently reported issues on a given trail.
+- **Quick and easy overview:** Once clicked, a popup offers a quick overview of technical trail information, as well as user ratings and any recently reported issues on a given trail.
-- Trails can be filtered by climb category, distance, elevation gain, and star rating.
+- **Filter trails:** Filter by climb category, distance, elevation gain, and star rating.
-- Users are able to submit reviews and ratings on trails.
+- **Submit ratings and reviews:** Users are able to submit reviews and ratings on trails.
-- Users can search for trails based on their location or specific cities within Madeira, with adjustable distance ranges.
+- **Search trails based on location:** Users can search for trails based on their location or specific cities within Madeira, with adjustable distance ranges.
-- Users are able to report issues or maintenance requests on trails.
+- **Report issues:** Users are able to report issues or submit maintenance requests on trails.
-- Users can utilize the search bar to look up trails by name.
+-** Search trails based on name:** Users can utilize the search bar to look up trails by name.

 ## Setup and Execution